jsa2/azdevops-cert/readme.md

 - ⚠ Removes the certificate files locally after deployment.
 Only Azure Devops has the private key after the deployment has completed.
 - ✅ Azure AD itself does not know the private key(Azure AD only has the public key)

-  If you want to go the full nine yards on hardening there is preview option

 ## Prerequisites

 Requirement | description | Install